 These times, dates, and locations are valid for the fall 2015 semester.
 All of the weekly groups and programs take place at Student Health Services, 80 Fifth Avenue, 3rd floor.

 Love to create?
 Miss making art for fun or self-discovery?
 Dread critiques?
-Take part in this eight-week journey of uninhibited and nonjudgmental creative expression.
+Take part in an eight-week journey of uninhibited and nonjudgmental creative expression.

 Learn how easy it is to go from feeling anxious, tense, or fearful to feeling focused, calm, and confident using biofeedback breathing techniques.
 Biofeedback measures your body's stress levels through a sensor attached to your earlobe.
 It gives you feedback on the levels of stress you carry in your body by measuring the rhythm of your heart and your autonomic nervous system response.
 Through computer-guided feedback, you learn to let go of stress in your body and become aware of the emotional states and patterns of thought that lead to stress in the first place.